Duration: 4 weeks

 – Cable release (optional)

 The Nicole’s Classes application is a downloadable program you install on your computer.
 (The link to download will be provided the day the class starts.)
 Learning is divided into 4 weeks and within those weeks you can learn at your own pace, anytime, anywhere.
-There are no set class times, though homework is due every Sunday night and there may be scheduled chats with the instructor.
+There are no set class times, though homework is due every Sunday night for instructor feedback.
+Students also have unlimited email access to the instructor for the duration of their course, to ask questions or get help when they’re stuck.
 Our classes are flexible, fit into most any schedule and we happily welcome international students!

-Please note that for some portions of this class (chats, email inquiries and critiques), the instructor may be assisted by an approved professional photography T.A.
+Please note that for some portions of this class (email inquiries and critiques), the instructor may be assisted by an approved professional photography T.A.

 Photo 102 has our Photo 101 course or equivalent experience as a prerequisite course.
 Students must have a good grasp of manual exposures and basic techniques as this will not be covered in Photo 102.
 Nicole will use a Canon DSLR for demonstrations, but a DSLR of any kind (Nikon, Canon, etc.) will work for the course.